brie23/conversion-app/README.md

 # conversion-app
-This web application converts inches to centimeters.
+This web application created with HTML, JavaScript, and jQuery converts inches to centimeters.